Pound falls after UK bank chief rules out extending help

-LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England governor confirmed the bank won’t extend an emergency debt-buying plan introduced last month to stabilize financial markets.
+LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England confirmed it won’t extend an emergency debt-buying plan introduced last month to stabilize financial markets.

-Andrew Bailey said the program will end on Friday as scheduled.
-The pound fell by almost 1% to just below $1.10 after Bailey spoke, before rallying slightly.
-After the government’s September “mini-budget,” the currency hit a record low of $1.03.
+Bank Governor Andrew Bailey said the program will end on Friday as scheduled.

-“My message to the (pension) funds involved – you’ve got three days left now.
-You have got to get this done,” he said.
-“Part of the essence of a financial stability intervention is that it is clearly temporary.”
+The bank quashed that report, saying its “temporary and targeted purchases” of government bonds “will end on October 14.”

+“The governor confirmed this position yesterday and it has been made absolutely clear in contact with the banks at senior levels,” the bank said.

-The central bank stepped in after the British government on Sept.
+The central bank took emergency action after the British government on Sept.
 23 announced plans for 45 billion pounds ($50 billion) in tax cuts without saying how it would pay for them.
-The announcement spooked financial markets and sent the pound plunging to a record low against the dollar.
+The announcement spooked financial markets and sent the pound plunging to a record low of $1.03 against the dollar.

 The Bank of England intervened to prop up the bond market and stop a wider economic crisis that particularly threatened pension funds.